ryanmcd118/folio-v1/content/jobs/CS Engineering/index.md

 url: 'https://www.codesmith.io/'
 ---

-- Maintained ed-tech learning platform with 200k+ users, internal tooling, and public site, employing Docker containers to facilitate consistent development environments, streamline workflows, and enhance code integration and deployment processes
+- Maintained ed tech learning platform with 200k+ users, internal tooling, and public site, employing Docker containers to facilitate consistent development environments, streamline workflows, and enhance code integration and deployment processes
 - Overhauled events management dashboard in React with targeted UI improvements, such as intuitive navigation and responsive design, to create a more fluid experience for end users to manage remote and in-person events